 “Since my mom’s two strokes, we have been piled up with bill after bill.
 My dad… is the only one paying bills, and we lost our house because we weren’t able to pay mortgage.
 We now live in an apartment, which is also difficult for him to pay rent.
 I’m not writing for myself, but I am asking to see if you could possibly help us out, especially [help] my dad to pay at least something from my mom’s medical bills.”

 “I saw a news report [about RIP] on my local news and was moved to tears at the generosity and kindness you two gentleman have shown.
 I am in need of help.
 Please!
 The day [my husband] Bob died, I lost his pension.
 What life insurance he had covered his funeral expense, his headstone and some outstanding financial obligations.
 I am struggling daily and working two jobs, sometimes 14 hours per day, just to make my mortgage payment, utilities and payments on a 12 year-old vehicle.”

-If you are one of the 42.9 million Americans with unpaid medical debt, to one degree or another ,you are no stranger to these stories.
-If you are among the fortunate few who have not (yet) been hit by illness and inundated by the medical bills that follow, you must be touched by these stories enough, perhaps, to step up to help make a difference in someone’s life by contributing to RIP Medical Debt.
+If you are one of the 42.9 million Americans with unpaid medical debt, to one degree or another, you are no stranger to these stories, and you might wish to get help.
+If you are among the fortunate few who have not (yet) been hit by illness or injury and inundated by the medical bills that follow, you may be touched enough by these stories to step up to help make a difference in someone’s life by donating to RIP Medical Debt.